SAVE-1/distributed-rate-limiter/README.md

 There is still plenty to do, such as:
 - Better configurations, most of the variables are hard coded
 - A small LUA optimization for atomicity and to avoid roundtrips to REDIS
+    - For now, the extra roundtrip costs quite a lot of latency, at localhost the latency for now is around 4.5-5.2ms, but I expect it to get better with a REDIS-Lua optimization

 # Requirements
 - Go, version 1.24.5